buntec/ff4s/docs/examples/subscription.md

 # Subscription

-This example illustrates how subscribing to state changes work in `ff4s`.
-A random fact is generated on user input using the [numbers API](http://numbersapi.com/#42).
+Watching for state changes is one of the most common but rather tricky to handle in frontend development.
+In this example we illustrate how this can be achieved in `ff4s` using simple HTTP GET requests to the [numbers API](http://numbersapi.com/), where each request is sent based on user input.

 ## State